kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 Your users will be interacting with your smart contract.
 This smart contract is the backbone describing the rules of engagement.
-Part of describing the rules of engagement is to make sure all parties involved understand the rules.
+Part of describing the rules of engagement is to make sure all users involved understand the rules.

-At Kadena we already made the smart contract human readable.
-However having the smart contract human readible, does not mean everyone will understand the smart contract.
-Translations allow you to explain the capability in human understandable way.
-The capabilities are a form of abstraction that allows the smart contract to communicate the required consent of a user.
+Kadena created Pact, a smart contract language, to write contracts that are more human readable than other languages, however, we still want to further simplify concepts for users who are just interacting with a dApp.
+In Pact, capabilities are a form of abstraction that allows the smart contract to communicate the required consent of a user.
+To communicate the most relevant information to the user, we offer the ability to provide translations for capabilities and do so by categorizing them into two types: `acceptor` and `granter`.

 Before we delve into the details of how to provide translations for capabilities we will categorize the capabilities into two types: `acceptor` and `granter`.